yaoyi92/autoplex/docs/user/flows/flows.md

 `check_supercells` will list all structures that should likely be excluded.
 However, please carefully check yourself as your local memory requirements might be different.
-Remove all structures which you cannot treat computationally (e.g., structures with lattice parameters larger than 25 Angstrom or more than 500 atoms)
+Remove all structures which you cannot treat computationally (e.g., structures with lattice parameters larger than 25 Å or more than 500 atoms).

 ## Now start the workflow